igorservo159/ads2-ufrn/U1T5/README.md

 ## Objective: Analyze mobility for optimal placement of bike-sharing dock stations around UFRN

+This project aims to evaluate mobility around UFRN to determine optimal locations for installing bike-sharing dock stations.
+The analysis will focus on identifying key neighborhoods around the university that could benefit from such stations and assessing strategic placement options.

 > ## Federal University of Rio Grande do Norte
 > ## Technology Center
 > ### Department of Computer Engineering and Automation